csiro-robotics/WildScenes/README.md

 ### Training code

 All training and eval scripts are located in the directory scripts/benchmark.
+We use the open source mmsegmentation and mmdetection3d repositories for training and evaluating semantic segmentation on WildScenes.

 #### 2D Training

 2D Training has not been fully released yet, please don't raise issues yet as this section of the code is still being debugged.

 Using mmsegmentation, 2D models can be trained using train2d.py.
-So far we have released Mask2Former training on WildScenes.
+We will release pre-configured bash scripts for training soon.

 Additional documentation will be released soon.